Any creature which has been trained specifically to fight alongside its handler, like an attack dog or equivalent.

 Earlier and more straight examples included Mohji the Beast Tamer (who leaves all the fighting part to his giant lion pet) and Ohm the "Sky Breeder", who combines his deadly morphing sword with his extremely well trained giant dog Holy (so well trained, in fact, that he can even stand up and do kickboxing).

-The Jinchuuriki from Naruto are essentially this, or were at least meant to be.
-Yes, even Naruto himself.
-I wouldn't call them that though, they may not take it well.
+The Tailed Beasts from Naruto are a sort of cross between this and a Superpowered Evil Side.
 A straighter example however exists in the Inuzuka clans ninja hounds who are an integral component in the families fighting style.

 Basilisk's Hotarubi is a NinjaAction Girl who can send out insects to do her bidding and has a pet snake thar she can command as well.